-Visa recently published an up-to-date guide outlining merchants' best practices for dispute resolution.
+In 2019, Visa published a guide outlining merchants' best practices for dispute resolution.
 Their objective is to help merchants know what to do in these situations so that they can follow the rules and make timely, informed decisions that foreground the best interests of their business.

 For your convenience, we'll summarize the key takeaways that will help merchants deal with chargebacks and disputes more effectively.

 Best practices for transactions

 Merchants can strengthen their position against chargebacks by following best practices for transaction processing before they occur.
 That way they are more likely to have compelling evidence and an airtight case against any improper chargebacks that may follow.

 Visa advises merchants to accept all types of Visa cards and to adhere carefully to their basic payment acceptance rules for all transactions.

 - Correct transaction date

 - Merchant Category Code